sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_ios.md

 *TCP Server Enabled on port 2948*

 Next, the RTK device must be configured as a *TCP Server*.
 The default port of 2948 works well.
 See [TCP/UDP Menu](menu_tcp_udp.md) for more information.

 ![RTK device showing IP address](<img/ArcGIS/SparkFun RTK - ArcGIS WiFi IP Address.png>)

 *RTK device showing IP address*

-Once the RTK device connects to the WiFi hotspot, its IP address can be found in the System menu.
+Once the RTK device connects to the WiFi hotspot, its IP address can be found in the [System Menu](menu_system.md).
 This is the number that needs to be entered into ArcGIS Survey123.
 You can now proceed to the ArcGIS Survey123 app to set up the software connection.

 ![ArcGIS Survey123 Home Screen](<img/ArcGIS/SparkFun RTK - ArcGIS Main Screen.png>)